 There are some key things to check when you’re buying landlord home emergency cover.
 Our home insurance expert, Jessica Willock, suggests:

-Some firms may charge an excess, this is the amount you pay towards a claim.
+Some firms might charge an excess.
+This is the amount you pay towards a claim.
 You won’t have to pay this on landlord home emergency cover bought through Confused.com.
-Jessica adds: